oliveripkanam/mstr-advisor/PROGRESS_LOG.md

   - Narrative now starts with “Today: Action (Confidence X%).” and then rationale.
   - Commit title: chore: refine explainer narrative tone
   - Commit description: Align copy with user-facing style for clarity and brevity.

+- Part 7: Suppression note
+  - If a recommendation is suppressed (stale/low confidence), the narrative appends a short note.
+  - Commit title: chore: add suppression note to explainer narrative
+  - Commit description: Make gating state explicit in the explainability text.